zakaseb/SW_POC/README.md

 DocuMind-AI uses the Deepseek model through Ollama for embeddings and language model capabilities.
 Follow these steps:

 1. **Install Ollama:**
-   - Download and install Ollama from the [Ollama website](https://ollama.com) or follow the installation instructions provided there.
+   - Download and install Ollama from the [Ollama website](https://ollama.com).
    - Ensure that Ollama is running locally before starting the application.
+You can start Ollama by running `ollama serve` in a separate terminal window.

 2. **Download the Deepseek Model:**
    - With Ollama running, download the Deepseek model by executing: